-The company secretary is Mr I Singh CFP, M Comm.
+The company secretary is Mr I Singh CFP, BTech, M Comm.
 (Bus), ASIA, ASFA, Dip.
 FP.
-Mr. Singh has been the secretary since inception in 1996, and is supported by legal general counsel employed by Fiducian.
+Mr. Singh has been the secretary since inception in 1996, and is supported by legal general counsel employed by the Group.

 (D) MEETINGS OF DIRECTORS